HoTT/HoTT-2023/call-for-papers.md

 ## Submissions

-Submissions open 3rd February, the **deadline is 3rd March 2023**.
+Submissions open 3rd February, the **Deadline is 3rd March 2023**.
 We expect to notify accepted submissions by 24th March.

 <!-- This conference is run on the "mathematics model" rather than the